HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 Hand-off Description - Coming Soon
 Register for the Hand-off - Coming Soon

-## List Your Solution in the Registry
+## Listing Your Solution in the Registry

 Please list your solution with the registry so our community of scientists knows about it and can easily find it.